schattenmann80/SimpleRestServerLib/README.md

     apt-get install libssl-dev

+Compile the SimpleRestServerLib by calling:

+    make

-Compile with libs:
+Compile with the following libs:

-    -lssl -lcrypto
+    -lssl -lcrypto -lSimpleRestServer

+The SimpleRestServer.so lib is in the direcotry lib, after you call make.

 ## Usage